-For fiscal 2009, the compensation for the Named Executive Officers of the Corporation consisted of three main components: base salary, annual bonus, and long-term incentive in the form of stock options, with the exception of the Chief Executive Officer, who is not granted any stock options as the Compensation Committee considers that his personal share-ownership level provides sufficient incentive and alignment with other shareholders' interests.
-Executives also benefit from the Corporation's group insurance plans; executives who contribute to the Corporation's group registered retirement plan may benefit from a contribution by the Corporation of up to 2% of their base salary in the Corporation's Deferred Profit Sharing Plan, on the same basis as all other employees.
-The terms and conditions of employment contracts of certain of the Named Executive Officers' are described in the section entitled "Employment Agreements and Termination Benefits" below.
+The compensation for the Named Executive Officers consists of three main components: base salary, annual bonus, and longterm incentives currently in the form of stock options and RSUs, with the exception of the CEO, who is not granted any longterm incentives.
+The CEO and CFO also benefit from the Corporation's group insurance plans.
+The Corporation also contributes up to 2% of the base salary of the CFO to the Corporation's Deferred Profit Sharing Plan.
+The terms and conditions of employment contracts of certain of the Named Executive Officers are described in the section entitled "Employment Agreements and Termination Benefits" below.

-Base Salary
+Base Salaries

-The base salary component of the compensation for the Corporation's executives aims to reflect salaries that are offered for positions involving similar responsibilities and complexity, internal equity comparisons, as well as the ability and experience each executive.
-As the Corporation has chosen to put more emphasis on variable than on fixed compensation, salaries are positioned around the first quartile of the Comparative Group.
+The base salary component of the compensation for the Corporation's executives aims to reflect the salaries paid by companies in the Comparative Group and companies of a size comparable with the Corporation for positions involving similar responsibilities, complexity and impact, as well as the ability and experience of each executive.
+The base salary may be paid to the Named Executive Officers in the form of a consulting fee.

-Salaries are reviewed annually based on changes in the marketplace, the evolution of the executive's competencies, and his individual performance as measured by the achievement of objectives determined annually by the executive together with the Chief Executive Officer and, with respect to the Chief Executive Officer, with the Compensation Committee.
+Salaries are reviewed annually based on changes in the marketplace, the evolution of the executive's competencies, and his individual performance as measured by the achievement of objectives determined annually by the executive together with the CEO and, with respect to the CEO, with the Compensation Committee.